 September 16, 1950: Judy was in the news.

-First up, a review of Summer Stock from Hanover, Pennsylvania
+First up is a review of Summer Stock from Hanover, Pennsylvania

 Columnist Herb Rau relayed a story about the “curvaceous” performer Francine Zarra rudely remarked about gaining some weight, “But I’m not too worried about my weight, I just saw Judy Garland in ‘Summer Stock’, and I don’t think the extra pounds show on me as much as on her.”
 Ouch!

 Hedda Hopper told the story about Judy and her husband Vincente Minnelli going backstage after seeing Laurette Taylor in “The Glass Menagerie.”
 Taylor, who to this day is considered one of the greatest actresses ever to grace the stage, told Judy, “You have the greatest talent ever wrapped up in one little package.”
 Judy was elated.

 A quick blurb about Judy going to see herself in Summer Stock while in New York and calling the film’s producer, Joe Pasternak, about it.